delphine-boke/setting-up-mac/git-config.md

 ``git config --global user.email "my_name@example.com"``

-you might also want to have git autocorrect incase you misspell commmands:
+you might also want to have git autocorrect in case you misspell commands:

 ``git config --global help.autocorrect 20``